nextauthjs/next-auth/www/docs/errors.md

 In the special case of calling `getSession()` in an API route, `pages/_app.js` is not used and won't help.

-You can use a currently undocumented feature called `setOptions()` in API routes to configure the site name so you can use `getSession()` in an API route.
+You can use an undocumented feature called `setOptions()` in API routes to configure the site name so you can use `getSession()` in an API route.
 This is not yet a supported feature and it's possible it may be changed or removed in future but it exists specifically to address this problem as an interim solution.

-You should not use this approach in client side pages.
+_You should not use this approach in pages, only in API routes._

 ```js
 import { setOptions, getSession } from 'next-auth/client'